sublimeye/jshint-jenkins-checkstyle-reporter/README.md

-jshint-jenkins-violations-reporter
+jshint-jenkins-checkstyle-reporter
 ==================================

-JSHint reporter with better support for Jenkins Violations plugin
+JSHint reporter with better support for Jenkins Checkstyle plugin